aws-samples/amazon-transcribe-live-meeting-assistant/lma-ai-stack/README_UBAC.md

 If you are deploying LMA for the first time, under "Admin Email Address", enter an email address that you would use only to log in occasionally to troubleshoot any issues users may be experiencing.
-If you need to use the same email address for both administrative and personal use, we recommend that you enter your email address in the format jdoe+admin@example.com.
-Once the stack successfully deploys, you can sign-up using the Web UI link with your email address (jdoe@example.com).
+If you need to use the same email address for both administrative and personal use, we recommend that you enter your email address in the jdoe+admin@example.com format.
+Once the stack successfully deploys, you can sign-up using the Web UI link with your email address (jdoe@example.com format).

 ### Changing your Admin user password
 You will receive an email to the address you entered under "Admin Email Address".
 This has the temporary password.
 Follow